The best free attraction in every state and DC

 Wisconsin: University of Wisconsin Geology Museum, Madison

-This intriguing museum belongs to the University of Wisconsin, but remains dedicated to educating the public.
-With roots dating right back to 1848, the museum has now gathered more than 120,000 specimens, including an impressive store of dinosaur fossils.
-Self-guided tours are free, but if you want an expert to show you around, you'll need to pay $2.
-Take a look at 34 of America's most important landmarks.
+This intriguing museum belongs to the University of Wisconsin but remains dedicated to educating the public.
+With roots dating right back to 1848, the museum has gathered more than 120,000 specimens, including an impressive store of dinosaur fossils.
+Self-guided tours are free, but if you want an expert to show you around, you'll need to pay $3.

 Wisconsin: S.C.
 Johnson Wax Headquarters, Racine